ORBAT/S4QS-RS/README.md

        The regular expression is given an S3 URI (s3://bucket-name/some/key), and the first capture group will be used as the table name.

-       When using a regex, periods in the S3 URI are converted to underscores but that's it as far as sanitization goes.
+       When using a regex, periods in the S3 URI are converted to underscores but that's it as far as sanitization for Redshift goes.
        Feed it weird URIs and weird stuff will probably happen.

        The regex, tablePostfix and timeSeries settings in this example would turn URIs like